“What makes a traitor so reviled, effective, and dangerous is that you do not suspect them.”

-Caroline: She bites back a scowl at the Casquette Girl as the seneschal’s mind brushes against her own, but her response to the seneschal is demure.
+Caroline: She bites back a scowl at the casquette girl as the seneschal’s mind brushes against her own, but her response to the seneschal is demure.
 Not false, nor apologetic, but humble.

 :: Seneschal, I’m certain you know my intention was not, and has never been, discourtesy or disrespect to you or your office. ::

 GM: :: Chain of command must needs be observed, Miss Malveaux-Devillers.
-If you would reverse the judgments and decisions of your superiors, you will ask them if you are not compelled by dire and immediate need. ::
+If you would reverse the decisions of your superiors, you will ask them if you are not compelled by dire and immediate need. ::